slsa-framework/slsa-proposals/0004/README.md

-The expectations cannot protect against 'upstream' compromises, for example the corruption of a build system, the exposure of a signing key, or a malicious commit to a source repository.
+The expectations cannot protect against 'upstream' compromises, for example the corruption of a build system, the exposure of a signing key, or a malicious commit to an expected source repository.

 ### Expectations when publishing a package to a registry